 Each class has between 6 and 12 registered children, plus their caregiver(s).

-If your child is sick, please keep them home and schedule a make up class.
-We offer three to four makeup classes during each semester session.
-Please visit our Make Up Scheduler to learn more.
+If your child is sick, please keep them home and schedule a makeup class.
+Unlimited makeup classes are offered but not guaranteed.
+Please visit our Makeup Scheduler to learn more.

 Switching classes can not be guaranteed; there is a $10 transfer fee to switch once classes begin (at the discretion of the center director).
 There are many educational benefits for children to have the continuity of musical community in their classes; we often see a child's comfort and trust level grow as they experience a similar group of familiar faces each week.
 We do, however, understand that situations arise and you may need to request a transfer.
 This will be considered depending on availability and class size.